How to Test a Desktop Application?

 4- Performance Testing

-- Long period of continuous use
+- A long period of continuous use

 - Generate “Power Efficiency Diagnostics Report” by running the command powercfg /energy